vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 **118.** According to the priest Keihō,[^285] Lord Aki[^286] once said that “Valorous exploits can only be achieved by becoming a ‘madman.’ ” I was astonished to hear how close his belief was to my own, and it made me even more determined to become a “madman” \(*kichigai*\) in service.

+[^285]: A priest at the Kōdenji Temple.

+[^286]: Nabeshima Aki-no-Kami Shigemasa \(1571–1645\).

 ___________

 **119.** The former Nakano Kazuma[^287] said: “The original purpose of the tea ceremony is to purify the six senses.
 The eyes are cleansed by looking at the scroll and flower arrangement in the tearoom, the nose by smelling the incense, the ears by listening to the sound of the hot water being poured, the mouth by the taste of the tea, and the arms and legs by correctness in etiquette and form.
 As the five senses have thus been cleansed, next, the mind’s sensibilities will also be purified as a matter of course.
 The tea ceremony will sanitize the mind when it is choked with superfluity.
 I never deviate from the ‘heart of tea’ at any hour of the day, but not because it is simply a pastime.
 Also, the utensils used in the ceremony should conform to one’s social standing.

+[^287]: See Book 2-93.

 There is a poem about plum blossoms: ‘Beneath the deep snows in the village that lies before, many branches of the plum tree flowered last night.’
 The lavish phrase ‘many branches’ was changed to ‘a single branch.’
 This conveys equanimity and refinement.”[^288]

 ___________

+[^288]: During the Period of Five Dynasties \(ad 907–960\) a period of upheaval in China, between the fall of the Tang Dynasty and the founding of the Song Dynasty, the famous poet Zheng Gu \(?–896?\) read the poem, and thought it would be aesthetically more pleasing if “many branches” was rephrased to “one branch.”

 **120.** If a man to whom you are obliged to—a friend or an ally—has transgressed in some way, you should secretly admonish him, but cover for him by publicly praising him as a one-in-a-thousand ally with no peer.
 By reproaching a man privately, his faults can be remedied and he will eventually be rehabilitated into a worthy fellow.
 Offering praise will encourage him to redeem his ways, and he will cease any further wrongdoing.
 In this way, it is important to sit within the precincts of compassion and help him rectify his conduct.